 “What just happened?
 School was going really well and suddenly my child is in a puddle on the floor.”

-If you have been homeschooling for a bit, you’ve probably experienced this drastic turnaround.
-Your child is frustrated; you are frustrated.
+If you’ve been homeschooling for a while, you’ve probably experienced this drastic turnaround.
+Your child is frustrated, and you are frustrated.
 What can you do now?

 Find the Source of the Frustration

-Before reacting to an outburst, first take a moment to think about what could be the cause of the frustration.
+Before reacting to an outburst, take a moment to consider what caused the frustration.

-Is the subject you are working on right now the problem?
-Is it possible they were frustrated earlier, and now any tiny thing sets them off?
-Were they frustrated with this subject yesterday, and now the thought of the topic comes with a bad feeling?
+Is the problem the subject you are working on right now?
+Is it possible they were frustrated earlier, and now, any tiny thing sets them off?
+Were they frustrated with this subject yesterday, and now the thought of the topic comes with a bad feeling? - Frustration over too much seat work:

-Maybe your child is experiencing so much change that a little frustration can erupt into a giant blow-up because of an underlying issue.
+Maybe your child is experiencing so much change that a bit of frustration can erupt into a giant blow-up because of an underlying issue.

 Keep the Lessons Short